QiuYukang/5G-LENA/doc/source/nr-module.rst

 N iterations (specified by the user) in order to consider the randomness of the channel.

+NR Channel Helper
+*****************

+This class consolidates the configuration of channel models in 5G-LENA.
+It also prevents unaware users from inadvertently mixing incompatible channel conditions, scenarios and models.
+Currently, the class supports the NYUSIM and Fluctuating Two-Ray (FTR) models and the previously supported 3GPP channel model and their scenarios and conditions.
+Moreover, the class allows for potential extensions to support legacy models already present in ns-3 (e.g., Friis, Constant), for faster but less realistic channel models.

+**Scenarios:**
+- Rural Macro (RMa)
+- Urban Macro (UMa)
+- Indoor Hotspot in an open plan office scenario (InH-OfficeOpen)
+- Indoor Hotspot in a mixed plan office scenario (InH-OfficeMixed)
+- Vehicle-to-vehicle in a highway scenario (V2V-Highway)
+- Vehicle-to-vehicle in an urban scenario (V2V-Urban)
+- Urban Micro (UMi)
+- Indoor Hotspot (InH)
+- Indoor Factory (InF)
+- Non-Terrestrial Network in a dense urban scenario (NTN-DenseUrban)
+- Non-Terrestrial Network in an urban scenario (NTN-Urban)
+- Non-Terrestrial Network in a suburban scenario (NTN-Suburban)
+- Non-Terrestrial Network in a rural scenario (NTN-Rural)
+- Custom user-scenario

+**Conditions:**
+- Always line-of-sight (LOS)
+- Never line-of-sight (NLOS)
+- Buildings
+- Default

+**Channel Models:**
+- ThreeGpp
+- TwoRay
+- NYU

+**NOTE:** The 'Default' channel condition model is defined by the scenario, which means that the channel condition will be evaluated based on the scenario selected by the user (e.g., Urban Macro → 'ThreeGppUmaChannelConditionModel').

+This class ensures that the user selects only supported and calibrated combinations.
+In other words, the simulation will be immediately aborted if a user attempts to choose a NYUSIM scenario and the 3GPP channel.
+These supported combinations only consider the scenario and channel model defined by the user, as all channel models within the scope of this class support all possible user-select channel conditions.
+Additionally, it is essential to note that since the FTR model also uses the propagation loss and channel conditions from the 3GPP model, the valid combinations for 3GPP will also apply to the FTR model.
+The simulation will only be aborted if the chosen scenario has not yet been calibrated for the FTR model.

+The ``NrChannelHelper`` also facilitates the automatic creation of spectrum channel objects and assigns multiple identical channels to the BWPs created by the user, respecting their BWPs central frequency assignments.
+The chosen combination must first be configured, which will then be applied to the object factories.
+Moreover, users also have the option to configure the objects manually, subsequently create the spectrum channels, and assign them to the desired BWPs manually.

 NGMN mixed and 3GPP XR traffic models
 *************************************